PMassicotte/eemR/README.md

 EEM (excitation-emission fluorescence matrix)
 =============================================

 The **eemR** package implements various functions used calculate metrics from excitation-emission matrix (EEM) as well as to preform pre-processing corrections before PARAFAC analysis (Bro 1997; C. A. Stedmon and Markager 2005; Murphy et al. 2013).
 All functions from this package start with the `eem_` prefix.
-Please note this is a very alpha version of the package for testing purpose only.

 ``` r
 library(eemR)